 (This article was featured at Muscle and Strength.)

-In the fitness game, there are many myths that have persisted for decades.
+In the fitness game mythology runs rampant and there are many myths that have persisted for decades.

-Myths like you must perform high reps to get cut.
+Myths like you must perform high repetitions to get ripped.

 Myths like you must exercise excessively and then eat like a bird to get lean.

-Even myths like performing a high number of abdominal movements to get your abs to show have still persisted to this day.
+Even myths like performing a high number of abdominal exercises to get your abs to show have still persisted to this day.

 These myths are absolutely nothing but pure fandango.
 And doing the dango gets you going nowhere like driving in a Northeastern blizzard.